+2.4.
 2.4 Annual Gross Income

-Annual household income is defined pursuant to the U.S. Code of Federal Regulations and provided on the website of the U.S. Department of Housing and Urban Development at:
+Annual household income is defined pursuant to the U.S. Code of Federal Regulations and provided on the website of Applicants' household annual gross income shall be calculated in accordance with the Technical Guide for Determining Income and Allowances for the HOME Program published by the U.S. Department of Housing and Urban Development-at, as it may be amended (the HOME Guide), and 24 CFR 5.609.
+Excerpts from the HOME Guide and 24 CFR 5.609 are attached as Exhibit 3.